axisgroup/evaluation-toolkit/README.md

 Using these fundamentals we are able to iteratively deliver applications that are "Useful, Usable and Delightful" at every stage.

 ![Cupcake Analogy](./Assets/images/cupcake_mvp.png)

+## But how do really test during a sprint?